 McDonald-Dunn Research Forest Planning Process

-The Oregon State University College of Forestry has started to develop a framework for the process that wil be used to develop a new McDonald-Dunn Research Forest Plan.
-Per a memo from Interim Dean Anthony S. Davis to the college community on Oct.
-21, he will be working with the college’s Forestry Executive Committee to identify the next steps in the Oregon State University Research Forests planning process.
-The work will include identifying individuals who will serve on a planning committee that will represent the various interests of the OSU Research Forests.
-As work continues to update the college’s inventory of its research forests, it is intended that the committee will begin its work in 2020.
+The Oregon State University College of Forestry has started the process that will lead to new McDonald and Dunn Research Forest Management Plans.
+Per a memo from former Interim Dean Anthony S. Davis to the college community on Oct.
+21, 2019, followed by a charge letter from Dean Tom DeLuca in October 2020, an advisory committee will identify the next steps in the Oregon State University Research Forests planning process.
+The work will include identifying individuals who will serve on a planning committee representing the various interests of the OSU Research Forests.
+As work continues to update the college's inventory of its research forests and following a delay due to the pandemic, the McDonald and Dunn forest management planning committee will likely begin its work in 2021.

 The new McDonald-Dunn Research Forest Plan will be a complementary and essential component of the college’s mission, reflect the college’s diverse values, and position the McDonald-Dunn Research Forest to be a model of multiple value forest management.
 Developing the plan will reflect ecological, recreational, cultural, financial, operational, and other attributes that emerge through a robust process.